taufeeque9/codebook-features/README.md

 The `codebook_features/train_codebook.py` script is used to train a codebook model based on a causal language model.
 We use the `run_clm.py` script provided by the transformers library for training.
 It can take in a dataset name available in the [datasets](https://huggingface.co/datasets) library or a custom dataset.
 The default arguments for the training script is available in `codebook_features/config/main.yaml`.
 The hydra syntax can be used to override any of the default config values.

 ### Toy Experiments
 The `codebook_features/train_toy_model.py` script provides an algorithmic sequence modeling task to analyse the codebook models.
-The task is to predict the next element in a sequence of numbers generated using a Finite State Automata (FSM).
+The task is to predict the next element in a sequence of numbers generated using a Finite State Machine (FSM).
 The `train_toy_model/ToyGraph` class defines the FSM by taking in the number of states through `N`, the number of outbound edges from each state through `edges`, and the base in which to represent the state using `representation_base`.
 The `train_toy_model/ToyDataset` class defines an iterable torch dataset using the FSM that generates the dataset on the fly.
 The `train_toy_model/ToyModelTrainer` provides additional logging feature specific to the toy example like logging the transition accuracy of a model.

 The `codebook_features/train_toy_model.py` script can be used to train a codebook model on the toy dataset.
 The syntax for the arguments and training procedure is similar to the `train_codebook.py` script.
 The default arguments for the training script is available in `codebook_features/config/toy_main.yaml`.